 Research proposals are encouraged that directly respond to the needs of Austrian government policymakers in their efforts to design and implement adaptation (and mitigation) measures.
-In the 12th Call, projects in the following Thematic Areas, among others, are of special interest:
+In the 13th Call, projects in the following Thematic Areas, among others, are of special interest:

-- Communicating climate change is challenging.
+- Communicating Climate Change: Communicating climate change is challenging.
 Just reporting about facts does not necessarily lead to a permanent change of behaviour.
-A more promising strategy is to tailor climate messages for different audiences.
+A more promising strategy is to tailor climate messages for different audiences. e.g. for the decisionmakers on the federal as well as on the provincial level.
+How to win young opinion leaders for supporting environmental issues?
 Another aim is to inspire positive action against the negative effects of climate change.
 How to make use of psychological tools in order to raise awareness and encourage pro-environmental behaviours?
-How to address the young generation more effectively.
-How to win young opinion leaders for the protection of climate and environmental issues related to climate change?
 (Note: proposal should advance the scientific state of the art on science communication) - Conflicting targets: Climate change might provoke conflicts of objectives and of interests even in Austria; Competing interests as concerns e.g. fresh water resources or land use and spatial planning are already currently being experienced.
 Which problems might arise in this context?
-How to overcome them in an environmentally sound and socially acceptable way? - Understanding the social aspects of climate change and adaptation policies: The purpose is to provide further insights into the social aspects of climate change and adaptation measures, especially on health and well-being.
+How to overcome them in an environmentally sound and socially acceptable way?
+The focus on climate neutrality - an issue of highest importance - could interfere with other valuable targets, e.g. contradict efforts to protect biodiversity.
+How to promote a systemic, consistent and sustainable approach in mitigation and adaptation in Austria?
+Another potential target conflict concerns forest biomass use for energy vs. the forest's function as CO2 sink.
+In this context, insights into the future role of biomass use for energy in view of increasing decarbonisation of the energy system will be critical, taking into account the need to safeguard the forest as CO2 sink and impacts of climate change on forests. - Understanding the social aspects of climate change and adaptation policies: The purpose is to provide further insights into the social aspects of climate change and adaptation measures, especially on health and well-being.
 Will climate change strike disadvantaged groups more than the population in general?
 Which measures should be taken in advance to efficiently counteract negative impacts?
 What about possible normative and ethical dimensions (e.g. burden sharing, equity issues) on different political levels?